0 %

 UK

-STEP (Spherical Tokamak for Energy Production) is an ambitious programme to deliver a prototype fusion energy plant, targeting 2040, and a path to commercial viability of fusion.
+STEP (Spherical Tokamak for Energy Production) is an ambitious programme to deliver a prototype fusion power plant by 2040 and provide a pathway to commercial fusion.

-The programme is divided in three different phases.
-The aim for the first phase of is to produce a ‘concept design’ by 2024.
-This means an outline of the power plant, with a clear view on how each of the major systems will be designed.
+The programme is divided into three distinct phases.
+The first phase aims to produce a ‘concept design’ by 2024.
+This is an outline of the power plant, with a clear view of how each of the major systems will be designed.

-One of these is the cooling system, that includes a swirl tape tube for cooling the STEP divertor target facing the plasma.
-This kind of tubes have an insert in the form of a tape for enhancing turbulence and, therefore, heat transfer.
+One of these is the cooling system, which includes a swirl band tube to cool the STEP divertor target facing the plasma.
+This type of tube has an insert in the form of a tape to increase turbulence and hence heat transfer.

-The UKAEA (UK Atomic Energy Authority) asked IDOM to critically analyze the existing design and propose improvements thereto.
-The project consisted of a thermo-hydraulic analysis by means of CFD, and system code tools and a mechanical analysis and evaluation including manufacturing.
+The UKAEA (UK Atomic Energy Authority) asked IDOM to critically analyse the existing design and propose improvements.
+The project consisted of a thermo-hydraulic analysis using CFD and system code tools and a mechanical analysis and evaluation including manufacturing.

-The current design was challenged by using a different turbulence enhancing geometry which can reach better performances and can be optimized to remove more heat from higher flux surfaces inside the pipes.
+The current design was challenged by the use of a different turbulence enhancing geometry that can achieve better performance and can be optimised to remove more heat from higher flow surfaces inside the tubes.

-The final proposal was filed in a patent application as it is a novel concept for cooling this type of components under high heat flux.
+The final proposal was submitted in a patent application as it is a novel concept for cooling this type of high heat flux component.

 • Share on Facebook